sjp38/linux/Documentation/mm/damon/design.rst

 together.

 The tuning is turned off by default, and need to be set explicitly by the user.
-As a rule of thumb and the Parreto principle, 20% access samples ratio target is recommended.
+As a rule of thumbs and the Parreto principle, 20% access samples ratio target is recommended.

 To know how user-space can use this feature via :ref:`DAMON sysfs interface